Coronavirus spreads in Pennsylvania, as cancellations grow

 Pennsylvania confirmed more cases of the new coronavirus on Tuesday, as more schools canceled classes, travel or events.

 The state Department of Health reported another positive test for COVID-19, the sickness caused by the new coronavirus, in a resident of Montgomery County.
 That brings the statewide total to 11.
-That resident is hospitalized, as were at least three others who tested positive.
+That resident is hospitalized, while a school reported that a student has been sickened after their parent tested positive.

 A look at the latest developments in the spread of the new coronavirus in Pennsylvania: